Flower Power (song): Music video

 On October 31, 2012, the music was released in two versions: the regular and dance version.
 Within the song's perspective of the world, the nine girls sing and dance in a near future cosplay image of “bondage”-like cabin attendants under a fictional airline company, Air GG.

 On April 5, 2013, a shortened version of the music video for "Beep Beep" was released.
 A full version of the music video was released on the group's third Japanese album, Love & Peace (2013).

 Chart performance

-The single didn't match the success of its predecessors in its first week, the single peaked at number twenty-five when it debuted on the Japan Hot 100 for the week ending on November 26, 2012.
+The single didn't match the success of its predecessors in its first week, the single peaked at number twenty-five when it debuted on the Billboard Japan Hot 100 for the week ending on November 26, 2012.
 The single managed to sell 13,000 copies on its first day, charting at number two on Oricon's Daily Single Chart.
 It eventually sold 29,000 copies during its first week of physical release.
 The single raced to number six on the Japan Hot 100 in its second week, jumping nineteen spots.
 The single also charted on the Hot Single Sales chart at number four, as well as Billboard Japan's airplay charts: twelve on Contemporary Airplay and thirty-two on Top Airplay.